 Close the blinds

 Windows can let in about 25 per cent of summer heat.
-Block the heat with shades or blinds during the sunniest hours to keep your home cool sans air conditioning.
+To cool down a room without AC, make sure to block the heat with shades or blinds during the sunniest hours of the day.

 Set your ceiling fans to rotate counter-clockwise